Search the Handbook

-Emeritus status is an honorary title awarded to a retiring faculty member or administrator for extended meritorious service.
-Each Regents institution will establish its own criteria for awarding such status.
-Emeritus status may be approved by the chief executive officer of the employing institution.
+Emeritus/Emerita status is an honorary title awarded to a retiring faculty member or administrator for extended meritorious service.
+Each state university shall establish its own criteria for awarding such status.
+Emeritus status requires approval by the chief executive officer of the employing institution.
 There is no salary or emolument attached to the status other than such privileges as the institution may wish to extend.

 Each department or administrative unit may nominate its retiring members for emeritus status, subject to the approval of the president of the university.
 The criteria for being granted the status of emeritus at Fort Hays State University are as follows: